NusaibaSurovi/U-DRIVE-A-Automobile-E-Commerce-Website-/README.md

-# 🏎️ U-DRIVE - E-Commerce Car Store
+# 🏎️ U-DRIVE - An Automobile E-Commerce Website

 Welcome to **U-DRIVE**, a sleek and lightweight automotive e-commerce web application.
 This project is built using modern web standard practices but styled manually to maintain a clean, human-crafted, and student-friendly codebase.